-Federal Guidance
+FEDERAL GUIDANCE

-Direction for the 2045 LRTP comes directly from the legislation signed on December 4, 2015.
-Fixing America's Surface Transportation Act, also known as the FAST Act.
-The legislation maintains a "focus on safety, keeps intact the established structure of the various highway-related programs, continues efforts to streamline project delivery and, for the first time, provides a dedicated source of federal dollars for freight projects."
-The FAST Act builds off of the previous plan (MAP-21), which created a performance-based, and multimodal program that was to address many of the challenges facing the U.S. transportation system such as improving safety, maintaining infrastructure condition, reducing traffic congestion, improving efficiency of the system and freight movement, protecting the environment, and reducing delays in project delivery.
-The FAST Act continues the established national performance goals for federal highway programs which include:
+Direction for the 2050 LRTP comes directly from the legislation signed on November 15, 2021, the Infrastructure Investment and Jobs Act (IIJA), also known as the Bipartisan Infrastructure Law (BIL).
+The legislation is a "historic opportunity to rebuild America's roads, bridges and rails; expand access to clean drinking water; ensure that every American has access to high-speed internet; to tackle the climate crisis and advance environmental justice, while investing in communities - both urban and rural - that have too often been left behind."
+The IIJA Act builds off of the previous plan, Fixing America's Surface Transportation Act (FAST Act), which focused on safety, kept intact the established structure of the various highway-related programs, continued efforts to streamline project delivery and, for the first time, provided a dedicated source of federal dollars for freight projects."
+The IIJA Act continues the established national performance measures for federal highway programs which include:

-Safety - Achieve a significant reduction in traffic fatalities and serious injuries on all public roads.

-Infrastructure condition - Maintain the highway infrastructure asset system in a state of good repair.

-Congestion reduction - Achieve a significant reduction in congestion on the NHS (National Highway System).

-System reliability - Improve the efficiency of the surface transportation system.
+- 1.)
+Safety To achieve a significant reduction in traffic fatalities and serious injuries on all public roads - 2.)
+Infrastructure Condition To maintain the highway infrastructure asset system in a state of good repair - 3.)
+Congestion Reduction To achieve a significant reduction in congestion on the National Highway System - 4.)
+System Reliability To improve the efficiency of the surface transportation system.

-Freight movement and economic vitality - Improve the national freight network, strengthen the ability of rural communities to access national and international trade markets, and support regional economic development.

-Environmental sustainability - Enhance the performance of the transportation system while protecting and enhancing the natural environment.

-Reduced project delivery delays - Reduce project costs, promote jobs and the economy, and expedite the movement of people and goods by accelerating project completion through eliminating delays in the project development and delivery process, including reducing regulatory burdens and improving agencies' work practices.
+- 5.)
+Freight Movement and Economic Vitality To improve the national freight network, strengthen the ability of rural communities to access national and international trade markets, and support regional economic development. - 6.)
+Environmental Sustainability To enhance the performance of the transportation system while protecting and enhancing the natural environment. - 7.)
+Reduced Project Delivery Delays To reduce project costs, promote jobs and the economy, and expedite the movement of people and goods by accelerating project completion by eliminating delays in the project development and delivery process, including reducing regulatory burdens and improving agencies' work practices